Catalog-based detection of unrecognized blends in deep optical ground based imaging: Introduction

+When two galaxies are blended in projection, there is generally no correlation between their redshifts or host environments, and thus no correlation in their colors.
+Therefore, the color of an unrecognized blend can be a combination of colors of any two (or more) types of galaxies, which is sometimes impossible to produce under normal baryonic physics.
+In addition, unrecognized blends might show unique morphology, or color/morphology combinations.
 While we expect unrecognized blends to be larger, brighter, and have exotic colors on average due to partial overlap, we do not expect there to be a simple catalog cut to isolate them.
 Therefore, we investigate the use of Machine Learning (ML) based on broad-band photometry from ground-based imaging to detect these features at the catalog level.
 Specifically, we investigate the use of Self Organizing Maps \citep[SOM;][]{kohonen2, kind, dan_som}, Random Forest classifiers \citep[RF;][]{Breiman1996}, k-Nearest Neighbors \citep[k-NN;][]{ogknn_1, ogknn_2}, and several unsupervised anomaly detection methods for this study.

-We test the methods on the COSMOS data set \citep{laigle} using two sets of features: 6-band photometry (\textit{uBVr$i^{\p}z^{\pp}$}) mimicing Rubin-LSST observations, or 9-band photometry (\textit{uBVr$i^{\p}z^{\pp}$YJH}) following the SOM configuration of C3R2.
+We test the methods on the COSMOS data set \citep{laigle} using two sets of features: 6-band photometry (\textit{uBVr$i^{\p}z^{\pp}$}) mimicing Rubin-LSST observations, or 9-band photometry (\textit{uBVr$i^{\p}z^{\pp}$YJH}) following the SOM configuration of C3R2 \citep{dan_som}.
 We find that k-NN, RF, and SOM are all viable options to effectively identify unrecognized blends while many of the anomaly detection methods are comparable to a random selection.

 In addition, we measure the impact on photo-z from removing unrecognized blends.
 Generally, we find that the removal of unrecognized blends reduces the rate of catastrophic outliers in photo-\textit{z}.
 Furthermore, we find that algorithms targeting color outliers are better at detecting photo-z outliers than algorithms targeting unrecognized blends.